-The insurance risk category encompasses the underwriting risks in all lines of business including the marine, transit, property, liability, accident and health, motor and credit and surety classes of treaty and facultative reinsurance business.
+The insurance risk category encompasses the underwriting risks in all lines of business including the marine, energy, property, credit, liability and accident and health classes of insurance and facultative reinsurance business.
 Insurance risk is the inherent uncertainty as to the occurrence, amount and timing of insurance liabilities transferred to the Company through the underwriting process.
 The two main components are underwriting risk and reserve risk.
 Underwriting risk represents the risk that premiums will not be sufficient to cover future incurred losses.
 Reserving risk represents the risk that loss reserves established to cover losses already incurred are insufficient.